The-Mastoget-Organization/about/README.md

 [Bug/Issue Reporting](https://github.com/The-Mastoget-Organization/about/issues)

 ## Redirector
-Used to redirect main indexed traffic to the main processor.<br>
+Used to redirect main indexed traffic to the main processor or to the emergency processor.<br>
 ✓Mastoget - x10 Hosting

 ## Main Processor
 It gathers the data from a relay.<br>
 ✓Mastogetprocessor - Vercel

+## Emergency Processor
+In case that the main processor is down, a processor located on the same server as the redirector.
+Its performance was not great but atleast its there to make sure that our system will avoid downtimes.<br>
+✓Mastoget (Emergency.PHP) - x10 Hosting

 ## Current Active Relays
 It gathers the data from various Mastodon servers.<br>